Privilege against self-Incrimination in INDIA

 In Delhi Judicial Service Association V. State of Gujarat AIR 1991 SC held that meager issue of a notice of contempt of court to a person for pendency of contempt of court proceeding against him, does not attract Article 20(3).

-Compulsion to be witness
+The compulsion to be witness

-The use of Narcoanalysis test involves the fundamental question pertaining to judicial matters and also to human Right.
-The legal point of applying this system as investigative aid raises authentic issues like violation of an individual’s right liberties and freedom.
+The use of the Narcoanalysis test involves the fundamental question pertaining to judicial matters and also to human Right.
+The legal point of applying this system as an investigative aid raises authentic issues like violation of an individual’s right liberties and freedom.

 In Kalawati V. H.P court held that applicability of the article 20(3) there must be compulsion to be witness.
 Article 20(3) does not apply to class where have been no compulsions.